djmattyg007/arch-base/README.md

 **Notes**

-This is a fork of binhex/arch-base that comes without supervisor.
+This is a fork of binhex/arch-base that comes with runit instead of supervisor.